SergeantStoned/EnderMaxV3E3/README.md

 These were the most important changes that I've made to the configuration.h so let's take a look at configuration_adv.h:

-POWER_LOSS_RECOVERY feature is now activated, please report if it's not properly working.
+POWER_LOSS_RECOVERY feature is once again deactivated, lol.
+Maybe it works in the bugfix version.

 I've enabled the controller fan and set the CONTROLLERFAN_SPEED_MIN to 64 so it's slowly spinning in stand by.
 Define CONTROLLER_FAN_PIN PB15 to control the mainboard(FAN2) fan.